gavinsimpson/gams-instaar-2018/README.md

-# An introduction to Generalized Additive Models with R
+# Modelling Palaeoenvironmental Time Series Using Generalized Additive Models

-## York University, October 17, 2017
+## INSTAAR, Boulder, November 27, 2018

 ## Requirements

-You will require a recent version of R &mdash; ideally the latest 3.4.2 release &mdash; plus an R-aware edit in which to write scripts and run code, for which I recommend RStudio.
+You will require a recent version of R &mdash; ideally the latest 3.5.x release &mdash; plus an R-aware edit in which to write scripts and run code, for which I recommend RStudio.
 You'll also need a recent version of the **mgcv** package.

 ### Latest R